 Now that you know all the new realities surrounding cell phone carriers, here’s a quick step-by-step on how to switch your carrier:

 - Step 1 - Research all the plans out there and figure out which is best for you.
-Xfinity Mobile is the only carrier that doesn’t charge you a monthly line access fee, plus offers free minutes and texts.
-All you pay for is data: $15 a month for 1 GB or $45 for Unlimited data.
+Xfinity Mobile is the only carrier that doesn’t charge you a monthly phone line access fee, plus offers free minutes and texts.
+Switch between Unlimited and By the Gig anytime so you only pay for what you need.
+Data starts at just $15 a month, or you’ll get ** the best value when you add unlimited lines, with prices lower than Verizon, AT&T and T Mobile on your first 3 lines

-- Step 2 - Gather all your current account information, and make a note of all your phone’s details if you want to take your phone with you (including that 15-digit IMEI number).
+- Step 2 - Gather all your current account information (including your IMEI) and make a note of all your phone’s details if you want to take your phone with you (including that 15-digit IMEI number).
 Call your carrier to find out about any cancellation fees, outstanding balances on your account, and whether your phone is locked to their network.
 If it’s locked, begin the process of unlocking it with your carrier, but do not cancel your service at this stage.

 - Step 3 - Back up all the information on your phone—just in case.
 On an Android, you can use your Google account to sync all your data to the cloud.
 On an iPhone, use Apple’s built-in iCloud backup service.